dotnet/csharplang/proposals/collection-literals.md

 _This means an extension method could be added that would silently change how collection literals for an existing collection initializer type are constructed in the program._

 Through the use of the [`init`](#init-methods) modifier, existing APIs can directly support collection literals in a manner that allows for no-overhead production of the data the final collection will store.

+_Does this support construction of custom dictionary types?_

 ### `init Construct` methods
 [init-methods]: #init-methods